Embassy of the United States, Manila: History

 During World War II, after the Fall of Bataan, the property became the residence of the Commander-in-Chief of the Imperial Japanese Army in the Philippines.
 When the Japanese-sponsored Puppet Republic was established in 1943, the building was repainted and refurbished and served as the Embassy of Japan to the Philippines.
 During its recapture by Allied forces and Philippine guerrillas, the building was seriously damaged but its ballroom, among other rooms, remained intact.

 In October 1945, quonset huts were erected throughout the property and became known as The Courthouse, the center of the Japanese war crimes trial in the Philippines, with the ballroom serving as the courtroom and the upstairs rooms serving as holding cells.

 On July 4, 1946, the Philippines was granted independence by the United States and the building became known as the United States Embassy in Manila.

 As a testament to its battle-scarred history, its flagpole was never restored and still retains the bulletholes it sustained during the war.
 The chancery has also been designated as historic property by the National Historical Institute of the Philippines as well as being on the United States Secretary of State's register of culturally significant places.

 Embassy sections

 The Embassy exercises a number of functions in its representation to the Government of the Philippines, including political, administrative, economic, public diplomacy, and consular affairs, that are managed under the Ambassador with help of counselors from the U.S. Department of State.

 For bilateral development projects, the managing office is the United States Agency for International Development, while military affairs are managed by Defense Attaché and the Joint U.S. Military Assistance Group in the Philippines.
-The Veterans Administration also has its only overseas office, and outpatient clinic, at the Embassy in Manila.
+The Veterans Administration also has its only overseas office which however is separate from the chancery in the City of Manila - it and its outpatient clinic is located at the Embassy's "Seafront Annex" Compound in Pasay City, approximately 4 kilometers down the road in Roxas Boulevard.